Lisa Bodell, Founder and CEO of FutureThink, 2022 Photo by FutureThink via Wikimedia Commons, licensed under CC BY-SA 4.0

 McKinsey 2021

 When enough employees participate, take initiative, and express their thoughts, entrenched beliefs about what is possible or impossible are likely to evolve over time ✻.
 Morrison 2023.
 “Employee Voice and Silence: Taking Stock a Decade Later.”Cultural transformation often describes a set of required mindsets and norms.
 However, shifting norms in itself is a lot harder than changing behaviours.
 Thankfully, employee behaviour informs mindsets and culture, making it possible to shift norms by exemplifying and encouraging desired behaviours ✻.
 Elsbach and Stigliani 2018.
-“Design Thinking and Organizational Culture: A Review and Framework for Future Research.”Hence, it is crucial to have people lead by example.
-That means, a diverse pool of change agents should not only drive their own change initiatives, but more importantly encourage their peers to engage in their initiatives, to value their contributions equally.
+“Design Thinking and Organizational Culture: A Review and Framework for Future Research.”Thus, it is crucial to have people lead by example.
+That means, a diverse pool of dispersed change agents should not only drive their own change initiatives, but more importantly encourage their peers to engage in their initiatives, to value their contributions equally.
 Combinations of formal and informal mechanisms are more likely to succeed in capturing a wider array of voices.
 Formal mechanisms, such as structured feedback channels, provide consistency, while informal mechanisms, like peer mentorship, build trust and inclusivity.
 That way, employees become increasingly empowered with the skills, knowledge, and opportunities necessary to participate in the change, resulting in higher buy-in and success rates.